Supreme Court denies viral SANs-designate list

 The Supreme Court has denied a list being circulated online as names of lawyers penned for the award of Senior Advocates of Nigeria (SANs) rank for 2021.

-Festus Akande, Director of Press and Information at the Supreme Court, described the list as “fake”.
+Festus Akande, Director of Press and Information at the Supreme Court, described the list as “fake” in a statement on Wednesday.

-Mr Akande said the 2021 list of SANs-designate in circulation did not emanate from the LPPC.
+Mr Akande said the 2021 list of SANs-designate in circulation online did not emanate from the LPPC.

+The list which surfaced on an online platform, loyalnigerianloyal.com, had 78 names.

 “We wish to state clearly that the above information is fake, unofficial and untrue.

-“It’s a mere figment of the imagination of the authors, who may ostensibly be on a mission to impugn and malign the reputation and integrity of the LPPC, with a view to causing confusion and skepticism in the public space.”
+“It’s a mere figment of the imagination of the authors who may ostensibly be on a mission to impugn and malign the reputation and integrity of the LPPC with a view to causing confusion and skepticism in the public space,” Supreme Court’s statement read in part.

-He noted that the LPPC traditionally announces names of successful applicants for the award of SAN rank in reputable national dailies, adding that this year’s edition would not be an exception.
+It noted that the LPPC traditionally to announces names of successful applicants for the award of SAN rank in reputable national dailies, adding that this year’s edition would not be an exception.

 The LPPC warned that purveyors of fake news would be arrested and given appropriate sanctions to serve as deterrent to others.

-“On this note, we wish to inform and assure our esteemed legal community and the general public that the authentic official list of the successful applicants that emerged from the second filtration exercise by the LPPC will be made public through advertorials in the national dailies in due course,” the statement highlighted.
+“On this note, we wish to inform and assure our esteemed legal community and the general public that the authentic official list of the successful applicants that emerged from the second filtration exercise by the LPPC will be made public through advertorials in the national dailies in due course,” the statement read in part.

 SAN rank